Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 11. Connect Your Site to Analytics

-Before you launch your site, make sure you have a way to track your site’s performance.
-After all the work spent on building and readying things, you want to know how many users are visiting, how they got there, and where they spend the most time.
+Before you launch your site, make sure you have a way to track its performance.
+After all the work spent on building and readying it, you want to know how many users are visiting, how they got there, and where they spend the most time.

 Google Analytics is the standard choice for many websites wanting to track this data.
 Several great plugins will integrate Google Analytics with WordPress.